 If you wish to make the HDR brighter, you can set gamma to 1.8 in the phone app.
 This will result in this EOTF which is a little brighter than before.

-There is no temporary image retention on the TCL 4 Series.
+There isn't any temporary image retention on the TCL 4 Series.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-The response time of the TCL 4 Series is excellent.
-Only a short trail follows fast-moving objects.
+The TCL 4 Series 2019 has an excellent response time.
+Fast-moving content has only a small blur trail.
 In dark scenes, however, some smearing may be present due to the longer transition between darker shades, such as from 0% to 20%.
-Nonetheless, this is an improvement over last year's S405.
+Nonetheless, this is an improvement over last year's TCL S405.

 Just like last year's S405, the TCL 4 Series can't reduce its flicker frequency to 60Hz to make the image look crisper.
-However, at lower brightness levels, its 120Hz PWM backlight does help somewhat to make motion look clearer.
+However, at lower brightness levels, its 120Hz PWM backlight does help somewhat to make motion look clearer but causes duplications.

-The TCL 4 Series, just like last year's S405, doesn't provide any motion interpolation feature.
+The TCL 4 Series, just like last year's TCL S405, doesn't provide any motion interpolation feature to please the soap opera effect fans.

-The TCL 4-Series has a little stutter due to the very fast response time that results in a higher frame hold time of 24p content, like movies.
-Unfortunately, the TV does not offer any option to help you reduce stutter.
+The TCL 4 Series has a little stutter due to the very fast response time that results in a higher frame hold time of 24p content, like movies.
+Unfortunately, the TV doesn't offer any option to help you reduce stutter.

 Unfortunately, the TCL 4 Series can only remove judder from 24p movies when they are played from 24p sources like DVDs or Blu-rays.
 24p movies played from 60p/60i sources like cable, satellite boxes, or even through the native apps will have some judder.